 Over 30 million Americans are dealing with lower back stiffness at any given moment.
 That is nearly 1 in 10 people.
 The neck is also an extension of the back, and there are a significant number of people who have neck stiffness.
-Approximately 15% of people suffer from this type of joint discomfort right now.
-Given how many people suffer from some sort of back stiffness, it’s essential to know about the causes of back stiffness, as well as exercises you can do to get rid of the discomfort.
+Approximately 15% of people suffer from this type of joint pain right now.
+Given how many people suffer from some sort of back stiffness, it’s essential to know about the causes of back stiffness, as well as exercises you can do to get rid of the pain.

 Causes of Back Stiffness